TxDOT must qualify bidders to become eligible to bid or to receive a bid proposal on a construction or maintenance project.

 Once TxDOT qualifies a bidder, the approval is valid for one year from the date of the financial statement.
 Bidder's Questionnaires are valid for one year from the date of receipt by TxDOT.

 The Maintenance/Traffic Materials Contract Supplier's Questionnaire (MQ) does not require the submission of financials and therefore no bidding capacity is assigned to MQ suppliers bidding on material projects.
-The MQ is valid for three years from the date of approval by TxDOT.
+The MQ is valid for one year from the date of the receipt by TxDOT.

 TxDOT grants a 90-day grace period for the preparation of a new qualification statement.
 All qualification statements must be received at least 10 days prior to the date of the project letting.

 The 2014 Standard Specifications Book provides guidance on how to submit bid proposals.
 Item 2 Instructions to Bidders specifically details the process for requesting and preparing the bid documents.

 TxDOT will not read or accept bids submitted on the same project by affiliated firms.
 Affiliates must prequalify as of the same balance sheet date to prevent recording the same assets multiple times in setting contractor bidding capacities.

 Each of the prequalification forms lists the definitions of firms considered to be affiliated.
 All existing affiliates, whether prequalifying or not, must be disclosed during prequalification.

 To report an Affiliation, please contact (512) 416-2584.

 Technical Qualification for Intelligent Transportation Systems (ITS)

 TxDOT requires technical qualification for certain categories of ITS work.
 This technical qualification is in addition to all other bidder qualifications required by TxDOT.